jasherai/chef-workflow-wiki/stock-provisioners.md

   * All chef-workflow interaction with the provisioned machines will be performed over the external interface.
 If you wish to drive internal interaction, use the ssh helpers or write additional helpers.
-  * By default, a security group will be defined that all machines will run under with a conservative firewall.
+  * By default, a security group will be created that all machines will run under with a conservative firewall.
      * You can change the ports that are open, which apply to all machines.
      * You can also create pre-seeded security groups with more elaborate rules.